 It may be possible for you to begin in the second year of a Kent course, depending on the topics you have covered in the first year of your degree.
 Please contact us via firstname.lastname@example.org to find out if you may be eligible.
 We do not accept students into the third year of our programmes, and we are unable to accept students into the second year of our courses offered by the Kent and Medway Medical School.

 We work with a network of agents across the globe who can provide support with your application or visa application.
 For their contact details, please click on your country page, and then ‘Our representatives’.

-International students may be eligible to apply for the following scholarships, however please do check the criteria before applying.
-This is not a comprehensive list, so please refer to our main scholarships pages or your Scholarships webpage within your KentVision portal, to see if there are any other scholarships you may be eligible for.
+We offer a wide range of funding for International students please refer to our main scholarships pages or your Scholarships webpage within your KentVision portal, to see if there are any other scholarships you may be eligible for.

 For most of our scholarships you will need to submit an application for a programme at Kent and receive an offer before you are able to apply.
 The Scholarships are available to apply for via the applicant portal.
 Once you have logged into the applicant portal, click on 'My fees and finance', then 'My scholarships and bursaries'.
 You will then see an 'Apply for funding' button.
 This will bring up a list of the scholarships that you may be eligible to apply for.

 1) The first step would be to see if there is a suitable supervisor you would like to work with at Kent.
 To find a supervisor, you can use the following tool: https://www.kent.ac.uk/courses/postgraduate/research-phd/find-a-supervisor